-- Now measure the full height of your suitcase.
+- Now measure the full height of your suitcase from top to bottom.
 Include wheels, handles, and any other plastic parts.

 - Measure the width of your suitcase.
 Be sure to include side handles and any plastic elements that stick out.